Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 Phew.
 Finally.
 Time for a cup of tea and a biscuit[^biscuit].

 My guess here is the following.
-Depending of the (pseudo randomly) generated pivot index, the number of comparisons aren't identical.
-We can enter in a pathological case where more comparisons means more memory pressure, which means slower sorting, which means… A Frozen Room List<sup><abbr title="Trademark">TM</abbr></sup>, <i>play a horror movie music</i>!
+Depending on the (pseudo randomly) generated pivot index, the number of comparisons may vary each time this runs.
+We can enter a pathological case where more comparisons means more memory pressure, which means slower sorting, which means… A Frozen Room List<sup><abbr title="Trademark">TM</abbr></sup>, <i>play horror movie music</i>!

 ## Memory Pressure